What is CGM?

 How can I find out more?

-You can find out more about CGM, the available devices and their compatibility with your pump or smartphone, and the CGM subsidy, or by checking out:
+You can find out more about CGM and Flash GM, the CGM Initiative, the available devices and their compatibility with your pump or smartphone and smart devices, by checking out:

 - Continuous glucose monitoring: a guide to using CGM for children and young people with type 1 diabetes booklet

-We also encourage you to talk with your diabetes health care team who can explain more about CGM and help answer any questions you may have.
+We also encourage you to talk with your diabetes health care team who can explain more about CGM and Flash GM and help answer any questions you may have.

 If you have more questions, you can also call the NDSS Helpline on 1800 637 700.
 The NDSS Helpline operates between 8:30am to 5pm Monday to Friday and from 9am to 12pm on Saturdays and national public holidays.